Case Study

 Tools Built for Documentation, Not Selling

 As a result, teams worked around the tools rather than through them.
-Documentation existed, but it did not meaningfully support how sales actually operated day to day.

 What the Solution Had to Reconcile

-A viable approach needed to balance competing forces that were often in tension:
+A viable approach needed to balance:

 • Structured knowledge without scripting conversations